 Personalization: How AI Adapts to Your Learning Patterns

-Beyond the spaced repetition algorithm itself, modern AI flashcard apps build comprehensive learner models that personalize the entire experience.
-This goes far beyond simply adjusting review intervals.
+Beyond the spaced repetition algorithm itself, modern AI flashcard apps build a model of the individual learner, and that model shapes more than the review intervals.

 The personalization engine typically tracks and adapts to: